urilivshits/pageinference/.user/tasks.md

 - [x] Update queries.md with the current user query
 - [x] Update tasks.md with implementation details
 - [x] Update context.md with information about the enhancement

+## Search Model Simplification

+### Code Cleanup
+- [x] Fixed ReferenceError: requestId is not defined in getOpenAiInference
+- [x] Created SEARCH_MODEL constant to represent the only model that supports search (gpt-4o-mini)
+- [x] Updated all code to use SEARCH_MODEL constant instead of hard-coded model names
+- [x] Updated documentation to clarify which model supports search functionality
+- [x] Simplified error logging to include the model name dynamically